Winter Wellness Series Part 1

 Flash forward to my move back to the Midwest, and the cold, windy, snowy weather accompanies those very short days.
 All the more reason for putting these winter wellness tips into practice!

 The care we give our body, mind, and spirit needs to be consistent and caring, no matter what’s happening outside our window.
-Let’s take a look at ten ways we can provide that care when it’s cold outside.
+Let’s take a look at ten winter wellness ideas we can utilize to provide that care when it’s cold outside.
 I have a free resource printable for you, too, to help you remember these essential winter self care tips.
 More info on that at the bottom of the post!

 This is the first in a 4-part series on Winter Wellness for Women over 50.